hashicorp/terraform-provider-google/website/docs/d/datasource_cloudfunctions_function.html.markdown

 * `timeout` - Function execution timeout (in seconds).
 * `entry_point` - Name of a JavaScript function that will be executed when the Google Cloud Function is triggered.
 * `trigger_http` - If function is triggered by HTTP, this boolean is set.
+* `event_trigger` - A source that fires events in response to a condition in another service.
+Structure is documented below.
 * `trigger_bucket` - If function is triggered by bucket, bucket name is set here.
+Deprecated.
+Use `event_trigger` instead.
 * `trigger_topic` - If function is triggered by Pub/Sub topic, name of topic is set here.
+Deprecated.
+Use `event_trigger` instead.
 * `https_trigger_url` - If function is triggered by HTTP, trigger URL is set here.
 * `labels` - A map of labels applied to this function.

+The `event_trigger` block contains:

+* `event_type` - The type of event being observed.
+For example: `"providers/cloud.storage/eventTypes/object.change"`
+    and `"providers/cloud.pubsub/eventTypes/topic.publish"`.
+See the documentation on [calling Cloud Functions](https://cloud.google.com/functions/docs/calling/) for a full reference.

+* `resource` - The name of the resource whose events are being observed, for example, `"myBucket"`

+* `failure_policy` - Policy for failed executions.
+Structure is documented below.

+The `failure_policy` block supports:

+* `retry` - Whether the function should be retried on failure.